Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Preliminary

-We also consider non-interactive ZKAoK (NIZKAoK), which can be obtained by applying the Fiat-Shamir heuristic \cite{FiatS86} to public coin ZKAoK.
-Furthermore, it can be transferred to be a signature proof of knowledge scheme if a message is used.
-By $SPK\{(x,w) : (x,w) \in \mathtt{R}\}[\mathfrak{m}]$, we denote a signature proof of knowledge protocol, where $\mathfrak{m}$ is a message.
+Furthermore, we consider non-interactive zero-knowledge proofs of knowledge (NIZKAoK), derived by applying the Fiat-Shamir transformation \cite{FiatS86} to public-coin ZKAoK.
+In addition, it can be transferred to be a signature proof of knowledge scheme if a message is used.
+By $\text{SPK}\{(x,w) : (x,w) \in \mathtt{R}\}[\mathfrak{m}]$, we denote a signature proof of knowledge protocol, where $\mathfrak{m}$ is a message.

-Our construction applies the ZKAoK constructed by Yang et al. in \cite{YAZ+19_ZKP_on_Z}, which provides a ZKAoK for the relation
+Our construction applies the ZKAoK introduced by Yang et al. \cite{YAZ+19_ZKP_on_Z}, which provides a ZKAoK for the relation $\mathcal{R}^*$ as follows: